Horn of Africa drought (2020–2023)

 The 2020–2023 Horn of Africa drought is a drought that hit the countries of Somalia, Ethiopia, and Kenya.
 The rainy season of 2022 was recorded to be the driest in over 40 years, with an estimated 43,000 in Somalia dying in 2022.
 The drought ended in early 2023, when Horn of Africa experienced above-average rainfall that led to multiple flooding events.

 Background

-The drought is preceded by the 2011 East Africa drought and the 2017 Somali drought, and is caused by the El Niño effect.
+The drought was preceded by the 2011 East Africa drought and the 2017 Somali drought, and is caused by the El Niño effect.
 The negative conditions of the Indian Ocean Dipole is also a contributor to the drought.

 Humanitarian situation

 As of 2023, 46.3 million were affected by the drought and subsequent flooding.
 This includes 9 million women of reproductive age (15 to 49 years) who face dangers to their health and aggravated risks of gender-based violence due to the drought.

 13.5 million have been internally displaced while 4.5 million have become international refugees.
 With 9.5 million livestock being reported dead, broken down into 4 million in Ethiopia, 2.5 million in Kenya and over 3 million in Somalia, the region has seen monetary losses resulting in $1.5 billion being lost in livestock alone.